DiRaltvein/memory-corruption-examples/README.md

 | 82  |     CVE-000     |            |                     |               |                         -                         |      -      |       -        |      -      |       -       |      -      | -           | -          |       |
 |     |    Extracted    |            |                     |               |                         -                         |      -      |       -        |      -      |       -       |      -      | -           | -          |       |

-No cross Cross Translation Unit (CTU) analysis was performed because not all static code analyzers support it. because of that some errors are unnotices like CVE-2021-33304.
+No cross Cross Translation Unit (CTU) analysis was performed because not all static code analyzers support it.
 At least for now.
 Maybe later I will do CTU